SidAnnRan/class/Syllabus.md

 ## Discussion
 We will primarily use Slack for discussions (both public and private) related to class.
 Use email only for important information
 (for example administrative queries that might be good to have on record).
-Please start your subject line with "CS:3210" if you are sending me or the TA an email.
+Please start your subject line with "CS:3210" if you are sending the instructor/TA an email.

 ## Academic Misconduct
 All students in CLAS courses are expected to abide by the [CLAS Code of Academic Honesty](https://clas.uiowa.edu/students/handbook/academic-fraud-honor-code).
 Undergraduate academic misconduct must be reported by instructors to CLAS according to [these](https://clas.uiowa.edu/faculty/undergraduate-teaching-policies-resources/academic-misconduct) procedures.